UntitledModGame/UntitledModGame.github.io/blog/2025_01_08_lessons_from_umg.md

 It's honestly OKAY if we don't hit all use-cases.

 Likewise, avoid blindly following DRY principle.
-(The [AHA principle states exactly this.](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself#AHA))
+(See the [AHA principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself#AHA) as a counterexample)